dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/demos.md

 ### Compact (shorten) numbers

 Shorten numbers should only be used for numbers above 100 000.
-A small `k` for thausand is not a Norwegian standard, and should not be used in formal contexts.
+A small `k` for thousand is not a Norwegian standard, and should not be used in formal contexts.

 <NumberCompact />